Amar276201/Data-Science-Certificate/README.md

 # Data-Science-Certificate
-A Data Science certificate proves expertise in data analysis, Python, machine learning, statistics, SQL, and data visualization.
+The data science certification demonstrates expertise in data analysis, Python, machine learning, statistics, SQL, and data visualization.
 It showcases the ability to extract insights, build models, and solve real-world problems using data.
-This certification prepares individuals for roles in analytics, business intelligence, and data-driven decision-making.
+This certification prepares individuals for roles in analytics, business intelligence, and data-driven decision making.